God of War Ragnarök

 Positive Points

-• The game is praised for its outstanding story, emotional depth, and character development, particularly the dynamic between Kratos and Atreus.
+• The game's story is highly praised for its emotional depth and connection, particularly the character development of Kratos and Atreus.

 • Negative Points

-• Some players found Atreus sections to be less engaging compared to playing as Kratos, feeling they slowed the game's pacing.
+• Some players find Atreus's solo sections and combat to be less enjoyable compared to playing as Kratos.

 • Mixed Points